INFORMATION FOR APPLICANTS

 We encourage prospective students to attend an admissions event or schedule a visit.
 Contact our admissions office for additional information.

-Applications for Summer 2017 will be accepted through April 15, 2017.
+Applications for Summer 2018 will be reviewed

 Application to the Graduate School of Arts & Sciences

 The MA in Educational Transformation (MAET) requires a standardized online application through the Georgetown University Graduate School of Arts & Sciences.
 You will use this online portal for most of the process, including your resume, recommendations, and writing samples.